 She then disappeared, our heart sank, the best performance in this whole movie was gone within one minute of entering the screen.

 A predictable, laughable experience.
-I enjoyed laughing at this and I am glad the girlfriend had the exact same issues as myself.
+I enjoyed laughing at this.
 Watch this with someone likeminded like yourself.
 It is still a bad movie but makes for a nice evening of laughs.

 An obvious kiddie-friendly attempt to get young kids obsessed with Meg and to create the Megaverse.
 Here is what we can expect in the future.